decline27/melcloud-optimizer/explanation/API-README.md

 ## How API Endpoints Work

-The app now exposes API endpoints that can be called directly from the settings page.
+The app exposes API endpoints that can be called directly from the settings page.
 This allows the buttons to directly trigger functions in the app without going through the settings change mechanism.

 ### Flow:

 1. **Button Press in Settings Page**:
-   When you press a button (like "Test Logging"), it calls `Homey.api('GET', '/testLogging', {}, callback)` to directly call a function in the app.
+   When you press a button (like "Run Hourly Optimization"), it calls `Homey.api('GET', '/runHourlyOptimizer', {}, callback)` to directly call a function in the app.

 2. **API Request Sent to App**:
    The API request is sent to the app.